V0idpool/RustForge/README.md

 ---

 ### Premium Features

 * **VoidWeave Algorithm** – The most advanced painting method for stunning, detailed, high-fidelity images.
 Scans the image, and blends pixels as it paints.

+* **Adaptive Palette**
+    * Uses the new Hex Color codes and an Adaptive Palette system, providing more vibrant and accurate tones, as well as multiple skin tones, while maintaining optimized painting performance.

 * **Resume Painting on Click**: Press the Resume On Click Hotkey: **F5** and click a point on the canvas with your image loaded, and the paint session will resume from that row with the correct palette color.
 No more redoing entire paintings if you die, disconnect, or crash mid-paint.